 Our marketing efforts to consumers, including but not limited to telemarketing, door-to-door sales, direct mail and online marketing, are subject to consumer protection regulation including state deceptive trade practices acts, Federal Trade Commission ("FTC") marketing standards, and state utility commission rules governing customer solicitations and enrollments, among others.
 By way of example, telemarketing activity is subject to federal and state do-not-call regulation and certain enrollment standards promulgated by state regulators.
 Door-to-door sales are governed by the FTC's "Cooling-Off Rule" as well as state-specific regulation in many jurisdictions.
 In markets in which we conduct customer credit checks, these checks are subject to the requirements of the Fair Credit Reporting Act.
-Violations of the rules and regulations governing our marketing and sales activity in certain markets, and potentially lead to private actions against us.
+Violations of the rules and regulations governing our marketing and sales activity could impact our license to operate in a particular market, result in suspension or otherwise limit our ability to conduct marketing activity in certain markets, and potentially lead to private actions against us.
 Moreover, there is potential for changes to legislation and regulatory measures applicable to our marketing measures that may impact our business models.